 The Apple Public CA provides an online revocation process available 24x7 to Subscribers.
 The Subscriber, or Subscriber representative, will be required to authenticate to the enrollment system with their Identification Credential.
-After authentication, the requestor indicates that they wish to revoke their Certificate and then the Certificate will be automatically revoked.
-After the Certificate is revoked a revocation notification is sent to the Subscriber.
+After authentication, the requestor requests revocation of their Certificate, selects the most appropriate revocation reason, and then the Certificate will be automatically revoked.
+After the Certificate is revoked, a revocation notification is sent to the Subscriber.

+The Apple Public CA provides instructions on how to submit a Certificate Problem Report publicly available online 24x7.
 After a Certificate Problem Report is received for a Certificate, it will be investigated by the Apple Public CA compliance team within 24 hours of receipt.

-If, as a consequence of the investigation, revocation is required for a TLS or S/MIME Certificate, an Apple Public CA representative will authorize the revocation in accordance with Section 4.9.1.1. and an RA Officer will execute it.
+If, as a consequence of the investigation, revocation is required for a TLS or S/MIME Certificate, an Apple Public CA representative will authorize the revocation in accordance with [Section 4.9.1.1](#), and an RA Officer will execute it.